dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rabbitmq.md

 ### Enabling message delivery retries

 The RabbitMQ pub/sub component has no built-in support for retry strategies.
 This means that the sidecar sends a message to the service only once.
 When the service returns a result, the message will be marked as consumed regardless of whether it was processed correctly or not.
+Note that this is common among all Dapr PubSub components and not just RabbitMQ.
 Dapr can try redelivering a message a second time, when `autoAck` is set to `false` and `requeueInFailure` is set to `true`.

 To make Dapr use more sophisticated retry policies, you can apply a [retry resiliency policy]({{< ref "policies.md#retries" >}}) to the RabbitMQ pub/sub component.

+There is a crucial difference between the two ways to retry messages:

+1. When using `autoAck = false` and `requeueInFailure = true`, RabbitMQ is the one responsible for re-delivering messages and _any_ subscriber can get the redelivered message.
+If you have more than one instance of your consumer, then it’s possible that another consumer will get it.
+This is usually the better approach because if there’s a transient failure, it’s more likely that a different worker will be in a better position to successfully process the message.
+2. Using Resiliency makes the same Dapr sidecar retry redelivering the messages.
+So it will be the same Dapr sidecar and the same app receiving the same message.

 ## Create a RabbitMQ server